Delemangi/asf-discord-bot/readme.md

 ## Running

 - `npm install`
-- Modify `config.example.ts` to your liking and rename it to `config.ts`
+- Modify `config.example.js` to your liking and rename it to `config.js`
 - `npm run build`
 - `npm run start`